TRANSPORTATION DEPARTMENTLane Emmett, Director of Special Services/Transportation & Safety

 We ask that you read and discuss the contents of the Transportation Rules and Regulations with your student to promote a clear understanding of the responsibilities and expectations for all parties involved.

-Please contact Mr. Matt Burnett, Director of Transportation, if you have any questions or concerns about the Port Neches-Groves ISD transportation system.
+Please contact Mr. Kyle Segura, Director of Transportation, if you have any questions or concerns about the Port Neches-Groves ISD transportation system.

 BUS RIDER RESPONSIBILITIES